LightSun/android-databinding/README.md

 ## TODO
-   * optimize this framework , find bug and fix.
+   * optimize the plugin to use easier.

 ## issue
    * if you have a good suggestion  about this, please tell me.
 Thanks!